mybatis/mybatis-dynamic-sql/README.md

 }
 ```

-### Second - Write XML or annotated mappers that will Use the generated where clause
+### Second - Write XML or annotated mappers that will use the generated where clause
-The library will create an object of class ```org.mybatis.qbe.sql.where.render.RenderedWhereClause``` that will be used as input to an SQL provider or an XML mapper.
+The library will create an object of class ```org.mybatis.qbe.sql.where.WhereSupport``` that will be used as input to an annotated or XML mapper.
 This object includes the generated where clause, as well as a parameter set that will match the generated clause.
 Both are required by MyBatis3.
 It is intended that this object be the one and only parameter to a MyBatis method.
-Both SQL providers and XML mappers will make use of the rendered where clause.
+Mappers will make use of the rendered where clause.

-For example, an Annotated mapper might look like this:
+For example, an annotated mapper might look like this:

 ```java
 package examples.simple;